brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

            self.protocol = None

        def build(self):
-           return Port(
+           return Port(self.port, self.name, self.protocol)
-               port=self.port,
-               name=self.name,
-               protocol=self.protocol,
-           )

-   # Creating a Port without specifying all three attributes.
+   # The Builder lets the caller create a Port without
+   # needing to specify a value for every attribute.

    b = PortBuilder(517)
    b.protocol = 'UDP'
    b.build()

-At the expense of a good deal of boilerplate — which is in many cases made even worse than in this example by insisting on a setter for each of the attributes — this pattern allows programmers in deeply compromised programming languages to enjoy some of the same conveniences that are built into the design of the Python “call” operator.
+At the expense of a good deal of boilerplate — which becomes even worse if the author insists on writing a setter for each of the Builder’s attributes — this pattern allows programmers in deeply compromised programming languages to enjoy some of the same conveniences that are built into the design of the Python “call” operator.

+This is clearly not the Builder pattern from the Gang of Four.
+It fails to achieve every one of the “Consequences” their chapter lists for the Builder pattern: its ``build()`` method always returns the same class, instead of exercising the freedom to return any of several subclasses of the target class;
+it does not isolate the caller from how the target class represents its data since the builder and target attributes correspond one-to-one;
+and no fine control over the build process is achieved since the effect is the same — though less verbose — as if the caller had simply instantiated the target class directly.

 Hopefully you will never see a Builder like this in Python, even to correct the awkward fact that named tuples